 [Laughs] I haven’t regretted it.
 Still, I miss my apartment; I just moved there about a year and a half ago, and I’ve tremendously enjoyed living there.
 It feels very strange to not know when I will return.
 I just packed a suitcase and left, not knowing when I’d be able to come back, and I still don’t know.
 I’m privileged, of course, in that I can go home to Norway.

 What’s the mood of things there?

-There's definitely a sense that we're over the worst of it, and things have started slowly opening up.
-A couple weeks ago, kids started attending kindergarten again.
+There’s definitely a sense that we’re over the worst of it, and things have started slowly opening up.
+A couple of weeks ago, kids started attending kindergarten again.
 Two weeks ago, some schools started opening up.
 Last week we were able to go to a bar.
-It almost feels crazy when I tell people, because it seems reckless, but the government let us know that as long as we keep socially distancing, avoiding big groups, and meeting mostly outside, we can make it work.
-It feels bold to make that move, but the Norwegian government acted much more quickly in its response compared to what we've seen in America.
+It almost feels crazy when I tell people because it seems reckless, but the government let us know that as long as we keep socially distancing, avoiding big groups, and meeting mostly outside, we can make it work.
+It feels bold to make that move, but the Norwegian government acted much more quickly in its response compared to what we’ve seen in America.
 To be fair, Norway is only five million people, unlike America or other larger countries where people are living in much tighter quarters in bigger cities.
-The biggest center for spreading the virus in Norway has been Oslo, but there aren't that many big cities outside of there, and even Oslo's pretty small.
+The biggest center for spreading the virus in Norway has been Oslo, but there aren’t that many big cities outside of there, and even Oslo’s pretty small.